Learn new ways to teach your students about energy and sustainability. Register for an SEAI Teacher workshop today.

 Suitable for JC Science Teachers

-This workshop examines the concept of the energy theme across the Earth and Space and Physical World strands of the new Junior Cycle Science specification.
-In particular, it focuses on energy efficiency and conversions.
+This workshop examines the concept of the energy theme across the Nature of Science and Physical World strands of the new Junior Cycle Science specification.
+It focuses on energy efficiency and conversions.

 This 90-minute workshop is very 'hands-on' and will look at the SEAI online resources which are suitable for use among various themes of the Junior Cycle specification in particular the Nature of Science strands.